This is the first post in a series on the humble StringBuilder

 }

-.
-The question is, is there space to write this character into the chunk array m_ChunkChars
+This method starts by calculating where we need to write the char value, which is conveniently the same as the current m_ChunkLength.
+The question is, is there space to write this character into the chunk array m_ChunkChars?

 If the length of the array is greater than the index to write, then we're in a best case scenario.
-The char
+The char is written directly to the chunk array, and the m_ChunkLength (the number of chars in the chunk) is incremented.

 However, if the chunk array is already full, then we can't do a simple write.
-Instead, we call a different Append
+Instead, we call a different Append overload which can handle this "edge" case.

-Appending multiple char
+Appending multiple chars

-multiple times.
+The Append(value, repeatCount) overload called at the end of the previous section is an overload that allows you to add a single char multiple times.
 This method is more complex as it handles the case where we need to create a new chunk to accommodate the new values.

 internal char[] m_ChunkChars;